PTSD & Trauma Therapy

 Trauma is the ultimate violation of all boundaries.
 It creates the sense that you may not feel safe even in your own skin.
 This means that the first task in trauma counseling is to establish safety in the room and in the therapeutic relationship.
 We believe that it is in safe relationships that trauma can begin to be held.

-Every Therapist or Counselor may have different approaches to treating trauma, but at Grace Therapy & Wellness our value of a safe therapeutic relationship is valued above all else.
+Every Trauma Therapist or Trauma Counselor may have different approaches to treating trauma, but at Grace Therapy & Wellness our value of a safe therapeutic relationship is valued above all else.
 We have many approaches to trauma treatment - whether it be Eye Movement Desensitization and Reprocessing Therapy (EMDR), Ego State Therapy, or Dialectical Behavior Therapy.
 Each Trauma Therapist will meet you wherever you are in your healing journey and walk with you through it.
 A Trauma Therapist will help you identify triggers that may be related to your traumatic experiences.
 They will teach you new ways of coping with those triggers and anxiety through skills training.
 Many PTSD Counselors will help you to notice what is happening in your body and calm it by implementing mindfulness strategies.

 Common Concerns You and Others May Have